Office of International Student Services

 IELP provides language training as well as cultural and academic orientation programs for the following students:

-- International undergraduate or graduate students applying for admission to a U.S. college or university who must first improve their language skills.
+- International undergraduate or graduate students applying for admission to a U.S. college or university must first improve their language skills.

 - International undergraduate or graduate students who have been admitted to UA Little Rock but require further language preparation.